 When: Mondays at 6:15 P.M.

-Why: This small, new Riverside crew has a social focus, so if you like capping off a low-key 5k or 8k with a post-run pint, this group will suit you.
+Why: Eastbound Run Crew has a social focus, so if you like capping off a low-key 5k or 8k with a post-run pint, this Riverside group will suit you.
 All runners welcome.

 Where: Eastbound Brewing Co., 700 Queen Street East, Toronto.